 - Hardcover versions can be packed by setting them in the case, placing them upwards, spine against the box’s side, much the same as you were putting it on a rack.
 In the case that you pack books along these lines, ensure they’re stuffed well, however not all that firmly that they may be harmed while expelling them from the case.

 - If the hardcover versions are of moderate worth, envelop everyone by wrapping paper before putting them in the case.

 - For example, Rich Books, old photograph collections, or first versions, require hardened cardboard set between every volume to keep the spines straight and prevent any damage.

-- Stack the Less important hardcovers
+- Stack the Less important hardcovers the packing materials

 #6.
 Pack Softcover Books

 Like standard hardcovers, softcover books can be stuffed level and stacked.
 Or then again, pack them spine first, so the paper edges facing up.
 To prevent damage, don’t pack books with the paper edges looking down and spines up—this will make books twist and pages to twist.